MBTA: a Global Model of Accessible Public Transportation

 ⊗ New escalators.

-Improvements must also be made to the paths of travel leading to the platforms: repairing defects on sidewalks, ramps, stairways, etc.
+Improvements must also be made to the paths of travel leading to the platforms: repairing defects on sidewalks, ramps, stairways, etc. Everything needs to be taken into account when developing an accessible public transportation!

 Other accessibility improvements in multiple locations across the system are planned for next years.